tomwolfe/metamorphic-core/COMPETITIVE_LANDSCAPE.md

     *   *Focus:* Automating test creation, execution, visual regression, and bug detection.
     *   *Metamorphic Differentiation:* Quality and ethics are "built-in" via generation, review, and verification, not just "tested-in" after the fact.
 Includes formal methods beyond traditional testing. **The automated Driver loop from Phase 1.6 provides the framework to integrate and orchestrate these quality and verification steps autonomously within the development process, including the automated execution of tests and reviews.**
     *   *Intensity:* Moderate to High.
-    *   **Roadmap Link:** Justifies the strong emphasis on automated quality and security features, directly driving the focus of Phase 1.6 (Automated Validation Execution - Completed), Phase 2 Iteration 1 (Security Integration), and Phase 3 (Formal Verification).
+    *   **Roadmap Link:** Justifies the strong emphasis on automated quality and security features, directly driving the focus of Phase 1.6 (Automated Validation Execution - Completed), Phase 1.7 (Resilient Workflow & Automated Remediation - includes security integration), and Phase 3 (Formal Verification).

 ### 4. Academic & Research Initiatives